Korth-Spirit/World-Management/README.md

 # License

-This project is licensed under the MIT license.
+This project, the Spirit of Korth, is licensed under the MIT license.
+All other code is owned by the author.
+The Spirit of Korth is not affiliated with Active Worlds Inc. This project is not affiliated with Active Worlds Inc. The license for Active Worlds Software Development Kit (SDK) is available at http://www.activeworlds.com/sdk/download.htm.

 # Contribution